 The Inuit village of Ittoqqortoormiit is the only permanent settlement in the region.
 The community boasts an excellent museum, a gift shop, a post office, an abundance of Greenlandic sled dogs, and of course the opportunity to meet Inuit people.

 Cross the Denmark Strait toward Iceland, crossing the Arctic Circle on the way.
-Presentations and workshops by expert staff, as well as a range of onboard recreation facilities, ensure that this day at sea is not idly spent.
+Presentations and workshops, as well as a range of onboard recreation facilities, ensure that this day at sea is not idly spent.
 Seabird viewing and whale sightings can be enjoyed from panoramic open decks as well as exterior stateroom windows and balconies.

 The famous Snæfellsjökull volcano and picturesque Kirkjufell mountain are dominant features in the impressive landscape of the Snæfellsnes peninsula.
 A rich cultural and literary history and the success of fishermen and merchants are evident in local fishing villages.